Naughty but Nice (album)

 Naughty but Nice is the fourth studio album by German singer Sarah Connor.
 It was released by X-Cell and Epic Records on 21 March 2005 in German-speaking Europe.
 As with her previous projects, Connor consulted production and songwriting duo Rob Tyger and Kay Denar to work with her on the album, with frequent collaborator Bülent Aris also returning following his absence on Key to My Soul (2003).
 In addition, Johnny Douglas, Terri Bjerre, Emily Friendship, and Ivo Moring scored songwriting credits.

-A major success, the album became Connor's first album to reach the top of the German Albums Chart, while peaking at number three in both Austria and Switzerland.
-It was eventually certified platinum by the Bundesverband Musikindustrie (BVMI) and reached gold status in Austria and Switzerland, making it her biggest-selling album since her debut.
+The album earned largely mixed to negative reviews from critics.
+A commercial success however, Naughty but Nice became Connor's first album to reach the top of the German Albums Chart.
+It also peaked at number three in both Austria and Switzerland, becoming her highest-charting album in Austria yet.
+It was eventually certified platinum by the Bundesverband Musikindustrie (BVMI) and reached gold status in Austria and Switzerland, making it Connor's biggest-selling album since her debut (2001).

+Heavily promoted through her ProSieben reality show Sarah and Marc in Love (2005), Naughty but Nice spawned two singles, including Connor's third consecutive number-one hit "Living to Love You", and her fourth number-one single "From Zero to Hero," the latter of which served as the theme song to 20th Century Fox' animated film Robots.
+In promotion of the album, Connor embarked on her third concert tour, the Naughty but Nice Tour, from October to November 2005.

+Promotion

+Naughty but Nice was preceded by lead single "Living to Love You," released on 8 November 2004.
+The ballad became her third consecutive number-one hit on the German Singles Chart, following "Music Is the Key" (2003) and "Just One Last Dance" (2003), as well as her fourth overall.
+The song also reached number two in Austria and became Connor's second chart topper on the Swiss Singles Chart.

-Naughty but Nice was the 16th Best-selling album in 2005.
-The album spawned two singles only: Connor's third consecutive number-one hit "Living to Love You", and "From Zero to Hero", the soundtrack to 20th Century Fox' computer-animated film Robots.
-The album cut "I Just Started Being Bad" was used as the theme song for Connor's reality show Sarah and Marc in Love (2005).
+Follow-up single "From Zero to Hero;" issued on 7 March 2005, also served as the theme song to 20th Century Fox' animated film Robots (2005) in which Connor voiced the character Cappy (originally voiced by Halle Berry).
+It became her fifth number-one hit on the German Singles Chart and peaked at number two in Austria and number five in Switzerland.
+Album cut "I Just Started Being Bad" was used as the theme song for Connor's reality show Sarah and Marc in Love (2005).
+In promotion of the album, Connor embarked on her third concert tour, the Naughty but Nice Tour, from October to November 2005.